redis/docs/content/integrate/redis-data-integration/data-pipelines/transform-examples/redis-add-field-example.md

         language: jmespath
 ```

-You can query the target database to see the new `fullname` field in
+You can query the target database to see the new `fulladdress` field in
 the JSON object:

 ```